hariom-rai-21/Data-Science/Important Question.md

 ### 13. What is Big Data?
 Discuss the main characteristics of Big Data.
 ### Answer:Big Data refers to datasets that are too large or complex for traditional systems.
 Its main characteristics are: Volume (huge size), Velocity (fast generation), Variety (different formats like text, video), Veracity (accuracy and trustworthiness), and Value (usefulness).
 These “5Vs” define Big Data and highlight the challenges and opportunities in storing, processing, and analyzing such massive datasets.

+### 14. Illustrate the use of Data Science with an example.
+### Answer:In e-commerce, Data Science is used for recommendation systems.
+By analyzing customer purchase history, browsing behavior, and product ratings, algorithms suggest personalized products.
+For instance, Amazon uses collaborative filtering and machine learning to recommend items customers are likely to buy.
+This improves sales, enhances user satisfaction, and creates a more engaging shopping experience.